How to Keep Your Nonprofit Compliant in Alaska

 When is the Alaska charitable registration renewal deadline?

 In Alaska, the annual renewal deadline is September 1 each year.
-Note: Annual renewal due September 1.
-Organizations with IRS 990 extension can note this on form.
+Note: Annual renewal due September 1 each year per Alaska Stat. §45.68.010(d) verbatim: "Registration under this section expires on September 1 of each year."
+Registration period opens July 1.

-What documents are required for Alaska charitable registration?
+What documents are required for Alaska charitable registration renewal?

 For Alaska charitable registration renewal, you typically need: Charitable Organization Annual Registration Form.